How to Find New Mobile User Acquisition Channels

 A good practice with content is to distribute it with paid distribution.
 So there are a lot of platforms such as Taboola.
 Basically, you have people that go after an ad you made, and you send them to other people.
 These things are very good because instead of using an approach that pushes the user, brochures are more educational so you feel that content that is good for the audience.
 If the audience asks that if it’s in the article and then they keep on downloading the app, that means they are very committed.

-It’s a bit more expensive for the middle step, but it might be that we will get a little attention.
+This user acquisition strategy for apps is a bit more expensive for the middle step, but it might be that we will get a little attention.
 There is another way for mobile user acquisition and that’s the way of going outside your company and talking to others.
 So there are lot of companies that are doing Programmatic.
 You know this guy (Iron Man), he is my favorite superhero, he is always saying “I am the best, I have the best power”, and Programmatic is something like this.
 So they tell you that they are best, they tell you that they can save the world, and it’s actually true because Programmatic is super powerful.

 Programmatic has a long learning phase.
 It’s not two years, it’s from four to six weeks and it’s quite expensive.
 At the end of this learning phase, you’re going to have worked a promise: that’s transparency, control, and brand safety.
 If your budget, time, investors give you the cash, then grab it because it can give you a lot of good results.